Carthage Tunisia Travel Guide

 Local SIM cards are available from Ooredoo, Tunisie Telecom, and Orange at Tunis-Carthage Airport (TUN) and city shops.
 Bring your passport for registration.
 Affordable data and call plans are available.

 Arabic (Tunisian dialect, Darija) and Standard Arabic are official languages.
 French is widely spoken, notably among educated individuals and in tourist areas.
-Some English is spoken in hotels and major attractions.
+Some English is spoken in lodging and significant landmarks.

 Learning a few local phrases makes interactions smoother.